mayravClew/SeleniumProject/README.md

 selenium and chrome should be installed, together with matching chromedriver (https://getwebdriver.com/chromedriver#stable)
 # download the project
-clone the git repo, use Pycharm to open the project. a virtual environment is used, to allow encapsulation of the libraries. at edit run/edit configuration, the file at script path should point to start.py
+clone the git repo, use Pycharm to open the project. at 'run/edit configuration' window: the file at Script path should point to source/start.py and 'python interpreter' should be set as well (i used python 3.10)
 # run or debug the project
+missing libraries
 run or debug